salaheddine-zemmouri/salaheddine-zemmouri/README.md

 ## Hello there 👋

-#### My name is Salah Eddine ZEMMOURI and i am a software engineer student at ENSIAS , a leading school of computer science in Morocco 🇲🇦.
+#### My name is Salah Eddine ZEMMOURI and I am a software engineer.
+I graduated from ENSIAS, a leading school of computer science in Morocco 🇲🇦.

 #### About me :
 <!--